recipe-runner/recipe-runner.github.io/source/docs/steps.md

 # Steps {#steps}

-Steps are [blocks](recipes/#blocks) that group one or more tasks.
-That way, a set of tasks could be executed several times or make their execution conditional on a boolean [expression](expressions).
-By composing a step of multiples tasks, it's possible to build more complex process.
+Steps are [blocks](recipes/#blocks) that group one or more actions.
+That way, a set of actions could be executed several times or make their execution conditional on a boolean [expression](expressions).
+By composing a step of multiples actions, it's possible to build more complex process.

 ## How are steps executed?

 Steps are executed sequentially one at a time.
-When they have a [condition](conditions) sentence `where`, steps are only executed if the condition expression is evaluated to `true`.
+When they have a [condition](conditionals) sentence `where`, steps are only executed if the condition expression is evaluated to `true`.
 When a step has a `loop` sentence (see [loops](loops)), the loop expression is resolved and the step is evaluated as much times as elements has the loop.
 If the `loop` is combined